Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 ---

-Thank you sir, for the very educative talk.
+Thank you sir, for the very very pragmatic talk.

 ...
 ...